 exceeds a certain threshold on the volume of sales in this state

 exceeds a certain threshold of the number of transactions in this state

-If a merchant has sales tax nexus in a state, then this merchant must collect sales tax from buyers in that state.
-This means a merchant must determine the sales tax rate in that state, plus any local sales tax (a county, city, and “special taxing district” taxes) that might apply.
+If a merchant has a sales tax nexus in a state, this merchant must collect sales tax from buyers.
+It means a merchant must determine the sales tax rate in that state, plus any local sales tax (a county, city, and “special taxing district” taxes) that might apply.

-In order to collect sales tax legitimately a merchant must first of all register for a sales tax permit in that state and then file and report sales tax returns in that state.
+To collect sales tax legitimately, a merchant must register for a sales tax permit in that state and then file and report sales tax returns in that state.